chauhan-varun/Valora-stable-coin/README.md

 ## 🎯 Introduction

-This repository contains the **frontend application** for the DSC Protocol.
+This repository contains the **frontend application** for the Valora Protocol.
 The smart contracts (backend) are located in a separate repository: **[Valora-stablecoin-contract](https://github.com/chauhan-varun/Valora-stablecoin-contract)**.

 The frontend allows users to:
 - Deposit approved collateral tokens (WETH, WBTC)